Becoming a Homeopath

 As we mentioned earlier, the study of homeopathy can be quite far-reaching and it is a really good idea to find someone who can be called upon for support and maybe just a shoulder now and then.
-Ideally, your partner or family will be supportive, and in addition you may have friends and your own homeopath.
-Once you are up and running, you may also enjoy the friendship and connections that can be made with other students and you may find local study groups a real boost to your study.
+Ideally, your partner or family will be supportive and, in addition, you may have friends and your own homeopath.
+Once you are up and running you may also enjoy the friendship and connections that can be made with other students and you may find local study groups a real boost to your study.

 Do I want to be self-employed?

 During the advanced stages of the course, you will be building your practice under the care of supervision.
 This means you will be entering the marketplace as a professional homeopath upon graduation.
-Many homeopaths are self-employed and, whilst this can be a big plus for many, it is important to take into account this may also involve a more unpredictable income and the need to be adaptable.
+Many homeopaths are self-employed and whilst this can be a big plus for many, it is important to take into account that it may also involve a more unpredictable income and the need to be adaptable.
 Other aspects that you will consider at some stage will be marketing and maintaining accounts etc. It also means you need to set realistic charges and make sure you get paid!

 Choosing your education

-There are many different courses available, and it is important to find one that is right for you.
+There are many different courses available and it is important to find one that is right for you.
 The Society of Homeopaths publish a list of recognised and conditionally-recognised courses.

 Here are some aspects you might like to consider when choosing your course.
-This criteria could form the basis of your exploration of course prospectuses, and help you frame questions you would like to ask.
+This criteria could form the basis of your exploration of course prospectuses and help you frame questions you would like to ask.
 Good luck!